numenta/htmresearch/projects/energy_based_pooling/README.md

  - The **new pooler** is implemented as `EnergyBasedPooler` in `energy_based_models/energy_based_pooler.py`.
  - **Brief overview** (still unfinished) of the approach: `latex/notes.pdf`
+ - The energy-based pooler is configurable, and can, when configured right, be used as a light weight implementation of the ordinary spatial pooler as well.
+ - I present a **new perspective on local inhibition** (this is not related to Hopfield networks), and generalize the local w-max-overlap procedure.
+ See Section 6 in `latex/notes.pdf`.
  - First **experimental results** can be found in: `jupyter/results/`.
 Each folder contains experimental results for a particular setup, briefly described in the associated readme file.
  -  The module also contains an implementation of the approach described in Földiák's paper.
 A re-run of the "bars experiment" can be found in the notebook `jupyter/Foldiak\ --\ bars.ipynb`.

-## High-level structure of the Pooler

- The energy-based pooler is configurable, and can, when configured right, be used as a light weight implementation of the ordinary spatial pooler as well.
-The main methods work as follows:

-  - EnergyBasedPooler.**encode(x)**: Returns a (sparse) binary vector - of an internally specified weight $w$ if desired.
-      - When used as a energy-based model the method computes a local "energy" minimum, of the internally specified energy
-      - One can also implement it as Numenta's "w-max overlap procedure".

- - EnergyBasedPooler.**learn(x)**: Consumes and learns the given input, then returns an encoded representation.
-Learning is follows 4 steps.
-      1. Compute encoding y of x.
-      2. Update internal statistics about the units' activity.
-      3. Update the weights based on x and y.
-      4. Return encoding y.

 ## References and Relevant sources: